djdt/spcal/docs/source/glossary.rst

     density
         Particle density.
         Must be measured externally or assumed for a certain material.
-        The **Density Database** contains the density for several hundred materials.
+        The :ref:`Density Database` contains the density for several hundred materials.

     dwelltime
         The total acquistion time for a single event.